bigbluebutton/bigbluebutton.github.io/index.md

 If you are a developer, we recommend
   1. [Setup](/dev/setup.html) a development environment to modify and extend BigBlueButton for your needs.
-  1. Integrate BigBlueButton with your applicaiton using the [BigBlueButton API](/dev/api.html).
+  1. Integrate BigBlueButton with your application using the [BigBlueButton API](/dev/api.html).

 The BigBlueButton project began in 2008.
-The project is managed by a core group of [committers](/support/faq.html#bigbluebutton-committer) that are _very_ determined to see this project meet is goals.
-If you like BigBlueButton, help us by spreading the word (blog, tweet, upload a video to YouTube, etc.) about the project.
-And definitely join one of the [mailing lists](https://bigbluebutton.org/support/community/) -- you'll an active and a global community supporting BigBlueButton for the entrepreneurial opportunities and social benefits of providing supported and tested platform for online learning.
+It is managed by a core group of [committers](/support/faq.html#bigbluebutton-committer) that are _very_ determined to see this project meet is goals.
+If you use BigBlueButton and find it worthwhile, you can help us by spreading the word (blog, tweet, upload a video to YouTube, etc.) about the project.

+You'll fine BigBlueButton project is supported by an active and a global community that believe in the entrepreneurial opportunities and social benefits of the project.
+If you do contribute to the project, you'll find the more you contribute the more you get back.

 ## Latest versions

 The latest release is BigBlueButton 1.1.
 See [overview](/overview/overview.html), [install](/install/install.html), and [architecture](/overview/architecture.html) for more details.

 The latest version is BigBlueButton 2.0-beta which improves collaboration with students through  multi-user whiteboard and shared notes.
-To install in 15 minutes, see [one line installer](https://github.com/bigbluebutton/bbb-install).
+To make it easy to try out, we provide a [one line installer](https://github.com/bigbluebutton/bbb-install).
 See also [overview](2.0/20overview.html), [step-by-step install instructions](/2.0/20install.html), and a [video overview of 2.0-beta](https://www.youtube.com/watch?v=NQPrdc-W-6A).

 <p align="center">